 The first day of fall usually occurs somewhere around the 22nd of September, and it’s a great day to get outside and find something fun to do.
-Here are 10 things to do on the first day of fall and inspire your autumn equinox!
+Here are 10 things to do on the first day of fall and inspire your autumn equinox.

-Around this time of year, farms and orchards will open their doors to the public and have fun tours and apple picking opportunities.
-Not only are their fresh apples to pick, but freshly made cider is usually available in the fall as well.
-An apple orchard is a great place to go to get outside and enjoy some fresh autumn air!
+Around this time of year, farms and orchards will open their doors to the public and have fun tours and apple-picking opportunities.
+Not only are there fresh apples to pick, but freshly made cider is usually available in the fall as well.
+An apple orchard is a great place to go to get outside and enjoy some fresh autumn air.

 Need something to do with the apples you pick?
-Check out our zero waste apple cider recipe!
+Check out our vegan cinnamon apple chip recipe.

 Autumn is a time of festivals, and most communities will have at least one.
 These festivals bring members of the community together to bond over good food, good drink, and fun activities.
 These festivals are generally very family friendly too.
 There’s something for everyone, from little kids to grown adults.